MrRowey/MrRowey/README.md

 ---

 ## 👨‍💻 About Me
-I'm a **Primary School ICT Technician** with 4 years of experience, driven by a passion for making technology accessible and effective in education.
-I hold a **BSc in Computing and Information Technology** from the [University of Derby](https://www.derby.ac.uk/?form=MG0AV3) and am an active contributor to the open-source project [FAForever](https://github.com/FAForever?form=MG0AV3).
-Currently, I work as an **ICT Cluster Technician**, supporting multiple primary schools in optimizing their technology ecosystems and creating seamless tech solutions for staff and students.
+I'm a **Primary School ICT Technician** with 4 years of experience, dedicated to leveraging technology to enhance learning experiences and empower educators.
+I hold a **BSc in Computing and Information Technology** from the [University of Derby](https://www.derby.ac.uk/?form=MG0AV3) and contribute actively to the open-source project [FAForever](https://github.com/FAForever?form=MG0AV3).
+Currently, I serve as an **ICT Cluster Technician**, collaborating with multiple primary schools to optimize their technology environments and deliver innovative solutions.

 ---